irawoodring/343/python-overview/PITCHME.md

 ```
 ---
 **Python**
-***

 In the previous example ```num_ships``` is a class (static) variable.
 It is therefore shared amongst all instances of the class.

+---
+**Python**

 Unlike in Java and C++, in Python we are able to declare our instance variables at any point in the runtime.
 A good place to put our instance variables is in our ```__init__``` function; this enhances readability and reliability, as the general consensus in Python programming is to both put our instance variables here and to initialize them to a default state.

 ---
 **Python**
-***

 You may have noticed the strings ```"""A class to store Starship information."""```, ```"""Class initializer code."""```, and ```"""Sets the ship's name."""```.
 These are \_\_doc\_\_ strings.
 Think of them like Javadocs.
 You can examine the docstring for any class or module that provides them as such: